 If you aim to teach for an established education provider, the process and requirements are usually similar for teaching other subjects.

 The major upside to teaching in this way, of course, is that you have guaranteed income (assuming you don’t lose your job).
-The downside is that the costs for obtaining the necessary experience and credentials can be significant and may simply not be workable for many who aspire to teach online.
+The downside is that the costs for obtaining the necessary experience and credentials can be significant and may simply not be workable for many who aspire to teach online – particularly if your aim is to generate new income as soon as possible.

 Just as (or more) importantly, you limit your earning potential when you teach for someone else.
 For people coming to teaching online because they want to make more than the pittance teaches are usually paid, working for an established company is probably not be the best solution.